-Our reforestation programs restore cattle land as silvopastures; combining trees, grazing livestock and the by law compulsory 50% green reserves of native vegetation.
+Our reforestation and forest conservation programs restore cattle land as silvopastures; combining trees and grazing livestock while creating additional green reserves of native vegetation with all its biodiversity.

 The Paraguay Chaco, close to Brazil, has the optimal climate, extensive land availability and the presence of legislation favourable to reforestation.
-Reforestation is executed under 25-year leases.
-After that time, the trees transfer automatically to the land-owners and continue to produce and sequester CO2 for another 50+ years.
+After the restoration lease periods, trees transfer automatically to the land-owners and continue to produce and sequester CO2 for another 50+ years.

 The Pongamia tree produces nitrogen, a natural fertilizer, that allows grass in its vicinity to grow abundantly without the need for additional fertilizing.
 Pongamia leaves have a taste that cattle dislike, giving the trees protection from grazing species.

 Pongamia is resistant to extremely hot temperatures (up to 55 degrees celsius) and can withstand 3 to 4 months of dry season of the Chaco.
 Over the past 20 years, the Chaco has suffered from extensive deforestation to make way for cattle land developments.